tripox/wudo/README.md

 [WUDO](https://github.com/tripox/wudo) plugin — the sound of Ole Wedel when you run 'sudo'.

 ## Usage
+Clone this repository into your oh-my-zsh 'custom/plugins' folder and activate it.
+You need to install 'Sox' and maybe 'libsox-fmt-mp3', depending on your OS.

 Use 'sudo', enjoy the power - and the sound!

-## Notes
-Clone this repository into your oh-my-zsh 'plugins' folder and activate it.
-You need to install Sox.

 Wehehehheheehheee